RedisLabs/redislabs-docs/content/rs/databases/auto-tiering/quickstart.md

 ![new redis flash
 db](/images/rs/newredisflashdb.png)

-You now have a Auto Tiering database!
+You now have a  database with Auto Tiering enabled!

 ## Connect to your database